Shalaby1022/Association-Rule-/README.md

 # Market Basket Analysis with Apriori Algorithm

-Thank you for providing the link to the repository.
-Based on the provided repository, here's an updated README file for the Market Basket Analysis project using the Apriori Algorithm:

-Market Basket Analysis with Apriori Algorithm
-Python
-PyQt6

 This project implements association rule mining on a market basket dataset using the Apriori algorithm.
 The application is developed in Python, and it includes a user interface built with PyQt6.